AI-Generated Content (AIGC) for Various Data Modalities: A Survey: Image Modality

 \textbf{Image editing and manipulation with user interaction} aims to control the image synthesis process via human input (e.g., scribbles and sketches).
 Methods in this category explore different ways to incorporate user inputs into deep image generation pipelines.

 Zhu et al. \cite{zhu2016generative} explore manipulating the image's shape and colour through the users' scribbles, and relies on the learned manifold of natural images in GANs to constrain the generated image to lie on the learned manifold, i.e., a GAN inversion approach.
-Image2StyleGAN++ \cite{abdal2020image2stylegan++} also adopts a GAN inversion approach for image editing based on the Image2StyleGAN \cite{abdal2019image2stylegan} latent space embedding framework, and introduces local embeddings to enable local edits.
 SketchyGAN \cite{chen2018sketchygan} aims to synthesize images from many diverse class categories given a sketch.
 Ghosh et al. \cite{ghosh2019interactive} also use a single model to generate a wide range of object classes, and introduce a feedback loop where the user can interactively edit the sketch based on the network's recommendations.
-Lee et al. \cite{lee2020reference} colorize a sketch based on a given colored reference image.
 Paint2pix \cite{singh2022paint2pix} explores a progressive image synthesis pipeline, which allows a user to progressively synthesize the images from scratch via user interactions at each step.
 Recently, DragGAN \cite{pan2023draggan} proposes to allow users to flexibly edit the image by dragging points of the image toward target areas.
 A similar approach is adopted by DragDiffusion \cite{shi2023dragdiffusion}, but a DM is used instead.

 \textbf{Others.} Various works also explore the conditional image generation process in other directions.
-Some works \cite{seeliger2018generative,shen2019deep,beliy2019voxels,fang2020reconstructing,lin2022mind,takagi2023high} take in human brain activity (e.g., fMRI signals) to generate the corresponding visual images.
-Another research direction involves layout generation \cite{jyothi2019layoutvae,li2020layoutgan,zheng2019content,gupta2021layouttransformer,chai2023layoutdm}, where the layout of the room is generated conditioned on the given elements with user-specified attributes.
+Some works \cite{takagi2023high} take in human brain activity (e.g., fMRI signals) to generate the corresponding visual images.
+Another research direction involves layout generation \cite{chai2023layoutdm}, where the layout of the room is generated conditioned on the given elements with user-specified attributes.